-Due to the foregoing, there is a permanent effort to implement mitigating measures for the identified risks.
+Due to the foregoing, there is a permanent effort to implement measures to minimize the identified risks.
 At least two simulation exercises of critical situations are carried out annually to ensure that if any risk crystallizes, it represents the least possible impact.